carbon-io/presentation__gluecon-2017/README.md

 })
 ```

-you can also optionaly supply a callback:
+you can also optionally supply a callback:

 ```node
 __(function() {